 If the PASSporT is in full form with a PASSporT extension value of "rcd", then the verification service MUST extract the value associated with the "rcd" claim "nam" key in the object.
 If the PASSporT signature is verified successfully, then the verification service MUST additionally compare the string value of the "rcd" claim "nam" key value with the From header field value or the preferred value.
 The preferred value depends on local policy of the SIP network technique that conveys the display name string through a field other than the From header field to interoperate with this specification (e.g., P-Asserted-Identity) as discussed in [RFC8224].
-Similarly, "jcd" or "jcl" jCard information, "icn", "apn", or "crn" can be optionally, based on local policy for devices that support it, used to populate a Call-Info header field following the format of [RFC9796].
-If PASSporT RCD claims types defined in the future are present, they should follow similar defined proceedures and policies.
+Similarly, "jcd", "jcl", "icn", "apn", or "crn" elements can be used optionally (based on local policy for devices that support it) to populate a Call-Info header field following the format of [RFC9796].
+If PASSporT RCD claims types defined in the future are present, they should follow similar defined procedures and policies.